Boxshot User Interface Layout

 From left to right, the icons at the right part of the toolbar on the screenshot give you access to these panels:

 - Parameters — this panel displays the settings of the currently selected object.
 This is the panel you will be using most of the time in Boxshot, as it displays parameters like width and height;

 - Materials — this is also a very popular panel, which holds the list of materials you have applied to the currently selected object;

 - Decals — you can apply additional elements — “stickers” to objects in Boxshot, say to place a label or a sign somewhere.
 All the applied elements are listed in this panel;

 - Transformation — this panel allows you to precisely move, rotate and scale the currently selected object.
 You can generally perform all these operations with your mouse, so you rarely need to work directly in this panel.

 Buttons in the Middle

-The middle part of the toolbar has two parts.
-The left side controls the mouse cursor mode, while the right side lets you quickly render the current scene.
+The middle part of the toolbar has three parts.
+The left part controls the mouse cursor mode, the middle part has some shortcuts to most used functions, and the right part has rendering buttons.
 Here is what the buttons do: